Dismissal of staff

 As an employer, you should be aware of employees' rights regarding the termination of their employment.

 If you need to dismiss an employee, it must be for valid reasons.
 A dismissal should not be harsh, unjust or unreasonable.
-You may need to dismiss an employee immediately, known as a summary dismissal, for theft, fraud, violence, or serious occupational health and safety breaches.
+You may need to dismiss an employee immediately, known as a summary dismissal, for theft, fraud, violence, or serious work health and safety breaches.

 Other dismissals may relate to an employee's conduct, capacity or performance.